uboslinux/ubos-docs/sphinx/glossary.rst

       themes, skins, extensions, add-ons and the like.
 UBOS uses the term "accessory" as a consistent, common term for all of those.

-      Examples for what Cloudstore would call accessories are:
+      Examples for what UBOS would call accessories are:

       * themes or skins that change the graphic layout of Wordpress;
       * a module that requires users to fill out a captcha before they can register